Dr Phillip Sidney Horky, AM (Chicago), PhD (Southern California)

 Schools Talks and Outreach

-Dr Horky believes strongly in the expansion and sustaining of Classics subjects at school and sixth-form levels.
-In July 2018, he organized a meeting to support Classics education for the Advocating Classics Education project.
-He would be very happy to give school talks on topics related to Classical Civilisation, including Democracy and the Athenians and Socrates and Athens.
+Dr Horky believes strongly in the expansion and sustaining of Classics and Philosophy subjects at school and sixth-form levels.
+In July 2018, he organized a meeting to support Classics and Ancient Philosophy education for the Advocating Classics Education project.
+He would be very happy to give school talks on topics related to Classical Civilisation and Ancient Philosophy, including Democracy and the Athenians and Socrates and Athens.

 - Ancient Philosophy